JeffKoMS/az-dev-copy/instructions/voice-live/01-voice-live-web-python.md

 Troubleshooting:

 * If the app reports missing environment variables, restart the application in App Service.
-* If you see excessive messages in the log shown in the application select **Stop session** and then start the session again.
+* If you see excessive *audio chunk* messages in the log shown in the application select **Stop session** and then start the session again.
 * If the app fails to function at all, double-check you added all of the code and for proper indentation.
 If you need to make any changes re-run the deployment and select **option 2** to only update the image.